iotaledger/wallet.rs/README.md

 ## Introduction

 The wallet library is a stateful package with a standardised interface for developers to build applications involving IOTA value transactions.
-It offers abstractions to handle IOTA payments, seed security and state backup through [stronghold](https://github.com/iotaledger/stronghold.rs/) and account privacy.
+It offers abstractions to handle IOTA payments and is designed to interact with [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs/) for seed handling, seed storage and state backup.
+See the full specification [here](https://github.com/iotaledger/wallet.rs/blob/master/specs/wallet-ENGINEERING-SPEC-0000.md).

+## Warning

+This library is in active development.
+It does not work with the current IOTA mainnet and is being developed for Chrysalis Part 2 in Q4 2020.
+It should be considered experimental and only used as a reference for now.

 ## Prerequisites